orchidsoftware/platform/docs/en/post.md

 If you decided to create a new class for your custom message type you may return this class for all instatnes of this message type.

-Definition of post behavior is based on the defined `type`.
+Definition of post entity is based on the defined `type`.
 ```php
 //All the objects in $videos collection will be Post instances
 $videos = Post::type('video')->status('publish')->get();